Important Details Regarding the Physics Test of CSET

 The test session is five hours long and you can choose to take up the three subtests (I,II & III) required for General Science or the two subtests (III & IV) required for Specialized Science in one session or take up a single subtest.

-The Physics CSET is required if you have specialized in Physics and want to teach it.
+This examination is to be taken if you specialize in Physics and want to teach it.
 The test is difficult but with good preparation, you can easily ace it.
 First, decide on whether you want to teach General Science or only Physics.
 Based on this decision, take up either subtests I, II & III or subtests III & IV.